Skip to main content

 });

-On the client side (client.js) I have added an emit statement that communicates with the web socket and checks whether the room name a user entered exists:
+On the client side (client.js), an emit statement checks whether the room name already exists:

 $('#createRoomBtn').click(function () {